 | Print line numbers | = | Prints the current line number before the line content |

-Install sed on Popular Linux Distributions
+Verify or Install sed on Linux

 Check whether sed is already present:

-sed --version
+sed --version | head -1

-Ubuntu and Debian-based distributions:
+Ubuntu and Debian-Based Distributions

 sudo apt update